 In the UK search dogs are used on a regular basis to search for missing people, the elderly or confused for example, and also hill walkers that have become lost in remote areas.
 For more information visit the National Search and Rescue Dog Association

 Last but not least, is the labrador’s supreme ability as a working retriever in the shooting field.
 This is of course the labrador’s orginal purpose and true vocation, a role at which he excels and in which he is utterly at home, on land and on water.

 Due to their intelligence, sensitivity and kind natures, the enthusiastic Labrador Retriever breed has been welcomed into so many walks of life.

 From the police, to the armed forces, to private companies, but perhaps most importantly into our homes as well.
 Whether it’s as a supportive service dog, or a valued and treasured pet.
 The Labrador really is an amazingly versatile breed.

 If you have any interesting stories about Labradors and the roles they play in helping humans, we would love to hear them in the comments box below!

-This article was first published on the 25th of November 2011, and has been fully revised and updated for 2015.
+This article was first published in November 2011, and has been revised and updated for 2015.

 The Labrador Site is brought to you by Pippa Mattinson.
 Pippa's latest book The Happy Puppy Handbook is a definitive guide to early puppy care and training